jpreszler/python-tslearn/README.md

 [Upstream Repository](https://github.com/rtavenar/tslearn)

 # Installation
-Running `makepkg -si` in the directory with the PKGBUIL should build and install the `python-tslearn` package.
+Running `makepkg -si` in the directory with the PKGBUILD should build and install the `python-tslearn` package.
+Alternatively, use your favorite AUR package helper like `yaourt` or `aurget`.